🎧 What You Need

 brew install sox

-2) Install or place nrsc5
+Step 2: Install or Place nrsc5

-If you already have nrsc5 in your $PATH, you’re set.
+If you already have nrsc5 in your PATH, you're set.
 Otherwise, place the binary somewhere like /usr/local/bin/ or /opt/homebrew/bin/ (Apple Silicon).

 nrsc5 -p -1 -g 25.0 -t wav 106.1e6 1 | play -t wav -